Securing your Dropbox devices

 A password is always necessary to connect a device to a Dropbox account.
-If you see a device you don't recognize, it's possible you signed in to your Dropbox account on a new device and authorized it by mistake.
+If you see a device you don't recognize, it's possible you logged in to your Dropbox account on a new device and authorized it by mistake.
 It's possible that someone has access to your email and password account.
 This can happen if you ever shared your email and password with other people.

 If you see a device you don't recognize, secure your Dropbox account by following these steps: